 Suppose the pullers move at 2 feet/second (1.36 miles/hour).
 The block will then move from the staging area at the base, up the side, and into place in a few minutes.
 (A representative pull would be 300 feet up the side and 200 feet along the top, consuming less than five minutes.)
 At most, the men will each be expending (2 feet/second) x (50 pounds force) / (550 foot pounds/sec/horsepower) = 0.18 horsepower, which is sustainable a few minutes at a time.
-Many pulling teams can work parallel ropes at the same time, so that net emplacement rates of at least one block per minute can be readily achieved.
-At this emplacement rate, working 10 hour days, 6 days a week, 50 weeks per year (or some comparable ancient Egyptian schedule), each year 180,000 blocks can be pulled into place.
-Completion of the estimated 2.4 million block structure on a schedule of less than 20 years should then be achievable, even allowing for inevitable delays.
-Oversize blocks can be emplaced using multiple ropes.
+Many pulling teams can work parallel ropes at the same time, so that net emplacement rates of at least one block per minute be could readily achieved.
+At this emplacement rate, working 12 hours per day, 365 days per year, they could have completed the estimated 2.5 million block structure in 10 years, even allowing for inevitable delays.
+Oversize blocks could be emplaced using multiple ropes.

 Even allowing for 20 pulling teams, only 1600 to 4000 pullers would be needed.
 If available, horses or oxen could also be used for pulling.
 Since the primary work is walking back and forth on the Giza plateau, conditions for personnel need not be murderous: it could be done by ordinary workers or by soldiers between campaigns.
 Since the same pulling paths could be used year after year, someone would probably decide to install ridged paving blocks to improve traction.
 Lightweight sun shades and abundant water for evaporative cooling in the summer would probably also appear.